tensorflow/tfx/tfx/examples/bigquery_ml/testdata/README.md

-This is an instruction file for genrating the test data for the sample BigQuery ML publisher pipeline.
+This is an instruction file for generating the test data for the sample BigQuery ML publisher pipeline.

 TODO(b/145624746): Converge TFX test data once optional dense is supported.